Rafał Betlejewski: Photography

-Betlejewski's goal was to show the subjects in a more modern light, show the heroes of the uprising as interesting people in their own right, and attempt to answer the question of what patriotism is today.
+Betlejewski's goal was to show the subjects in a more modern light, show the heroes of the Warsaw Uprising as interesting people in their own right, and attempt to answer the question of what patriotism is today.
 It was not his last encounter with the subject of the uprising.
 Betlejewski is also the author of the script for the comic book anthology 44 (2007) about the fate of Polish insurgents in the Warsaw Uprising.